ITC-CRIB/jupyter-fairly/jupyter_fairly/README.md

 ## Contributing

-### Development install
+### Development installation

-Note: You will need NodeJS to build the extension package.
+> Note: You will need NodeJS to build the extension package.

 The `jlpm` command is JupyterLab's pinned version of [yarn](https://yarnpkg.com/) that is installed with JupyterLab.
 You may use